sola-st/CMI-Finder/README.md

 We assume you already have Python3.8 installed on your machine.
 In your host machine, navigate to the root of this repository and execute the following:

-<b>Note:</b> Do not run these steps inside our shared docker image, it's already setup.
+<b>Note:</b> Do not run these steps inside our shared docker image, it's already set up.
  ### Step 1:
  create a new virtual environment using python3.8 or higher.
-In the following example, we create a virtual environement named .venv
+In the following example, we create a virtual environment named .venv
  ```
  python3.8 -m venv .venv
  ```
  ### Step 2:
 activate the environement (make sure you are in the parent directory of .venv)
  ```
  source .venv/bin/activate
  ```